jbff/fluxer/web/README_WEB.md

 ### Puzzle Solver
 1. Navigate to the Puzzle Solver page
 2. Enter a **starting word** - e.g., "START"
+3. Configure **3 rules** using the form-based interface:
+   - **Rule 1**: Set criteria for the first word in the solution path
+   - **Rule 2**: Set criteria for the second word in the solution path
-3. Enter **3 rules** for the solution path - e.g., "noun", "6-letters", "double-letters"
+   - **Rule 3**: Set criteria for the third word in the solution path
+4. Each rule can specify: word length, vowels, consonants, part of speech, and pattern filters
-4. Set maximum solutions and display limits
+5. Set maximum solutions and display limits
-5. Click "Find Solutions" to search
+6. Click "Find Solutions" to search

 ### Advanced Filters
 - **Word Length**: Specify exact word length (e.g., 6 letters)